Bruno Maderna: Conductor/teacher

-In 1950 Maderna started an international career as a conductor, first in Paris and Munich, then across Europe.
-In 1955 he founded the Studio di fonologia musicale di Radio Milano with Luciano Berio and Incontri musicali, a series of concerts disseminating contemporary music in Italy.
+In 1950, Maderna started an international career as a conductor, first in Paris and Munich, then across Europe.
+In 1955, he founded the Studio di fonologia musicale di Radio Milano with Luciano Berio and Incontri musicali, a series of concerts disseminating contemporary music in Italy.

 With his later wife Beate Christina Koepnick, a young actress from Darmstadt, Maderna had three children.

 In 1957–58, at the invitation of Giorgio Federico Ghedini, he taught at the Milan Conservatory, and between 1960 and 1962 he lectured at Dartington International Summer School in England.
 From 1961 to 1966, Maderna and Pierre Boulez were the main directors of the International Kranichsteiner Kammerensemble in Darmstadt.
 Despite this heavy workload throughout these years Maderna found time to compose.

-During the 1960s and '70s he spent much time in the United States, teaching and conducting.
-In 1971–72 he was appointed director of new music at Tanglewood.
-In 1972–73 he became the principal conductor of the Orchestra Sinfonica of RAI in Milan.
+During the 1960s and '70s, he spent much time in the United States, teaching and conducting.
+In 1971–72, he was appointed director of new music at Tanglewood.
+In 1972–73, he became the principal conductor of the Orchestra Sinfonica of RAI in Milan.

 Maderna died of lung cancer in Darmstadt in 1973, at the age of 53.

-A number of composers wrote pieces in Maderna's memory, including Pierre Boulez (Rituel in memoriam Bruno Maderna) Earle Brown's Centering, dedicated to the memory of Maderna, ends with a short quotation from Maderna's First Oboe Concerto.
+A number of composers wrote pieces in Maderna's memory, including Pierre Boulez (Rituel in memoriam Bruno Maderna) and Luciano Berio (Calmo for voice and orchestra).
+Earle Brown's Centering, dedicated to the memory of Maderna, ends with a short quotation from Maderna's First Oboe Concerto.

 Work

 Maderna composed much music in all genres: instrumental, chamber, concertos and electronic, as well as large amounts of incidental music (for theatre and radio) and transcriptions and editions of early music.

 At the heart of Maderna's output are a number of concertos, including one for violin, one for two pianos, two for solo piano and several for flute and orchestra.
-He was particularly drawn to the oboe, composing three concertos in all: the first in 1962–63 followed by two more in 1967 and 1973.
+He was particularly drawn to the oboe, composing three concertos in all: the first in 1962–63, followed by two more in 1967 and 1973.

 Other major orchestral works include Aura and Biogramma (both 1967) and Quadrivium, for four percussionists and four orchestral groups (premiered at the 1969 Royan Festival).
 Giuseppe Sinopoli recorded all three of these pieces with the North German Radio Symphony Orchestra in 1979.
 Maderna's Requiem, composed between 1944 and 1946, was rediscovered and performed in 2009; the American composer Virgil Thomson saw an unfinished version of the score in 1946 and praised it as a masterpiece.

 Bruno Maderna also produced scores for eight films and two documentaries.
 The last of these was for Giulio Questi's thriller La morte ha fatto l'uovo in 1968.

 His opera, Satyricon, was premiered in 1973.

 Maderna was certainly also a prominent composer in genres such as electronic music, experimental music and avant-garde music.
 His work Musica su due dimensioni for flute, cymbals, and tape, which premiered at the Darmstadt Summer Courses for New Music in 1952, is one of the earliest examples of a composer combining acoustic and electronic sounds.